 Possible Career Opportunities

-Students majoring in RTV enter broadcasting, cable, online media, and related industries.
+Students majoring in Digital Media enter broadcasting, cable, online media, and related industries.
 According to Learn.org and the Bureau of Labor Statistics the following are some of the jobs available in this field: author, producer, editor, rigger, actor, advertising, animator, announcer, camera operator, cinematographer, fundraiser, director, film and video editor, marketing, movie and stage grip, multimedia artist, music director, news anchor, producer, promotions, public relations, reporter, sales, sports broadcaster, videographer, visual effects, voice-over artist, and writer.

 Students can pursue graduate degrees in the field of mass or electronic communication for work in audio and video production, web development, radio and television, cable television, and media departments of agencies, institutions, and businesses.